10 things you should never put in a dishwasher

 Check for a dishwasher-safe label

 Still not sure if an item can be washed in the dishwasher?
 It’s worth checking whether the item has a dishwasher-safe symbol.
-According to the dishwasher detergent brand, Finish, there are two categories:
+According to Finish, there are two categories:

 • Dishwasher safe, top rack only